 - You can select text and get a summary of it with Apple Intelligence.
 You can choose to create a paragraph, pull out key points, make a list, or create a table.
 Summaries are available in Mail, Messages, and more.

-- As of iOS 18.2, there is an open-ended Writing Tools option that lets you describe a change you want to make to something you've written.
+- There is an open-ended Writing Tools option that lets you describe a change you want to make to something you've written.
 You can choose any mood or writing style that you want, with varying degrees of success.
+If you want something to be more flowery or elaborate, Writing Tools can make it happen.
+You can also ask for your text to be converted into a different format, like a poem.

-- Also in iOS 18.2, Writing Tools has a "Compose" feature that uses Siri ChatGPT integration.
+- Writing Tools has a "Compose" feature that uses Siri ChatGPT integration.
 With this option, Siri can leverage ChatGPT to compose writing from scratch rather than just rewriting text.

 You can select any text on your iPhone, iPad, or Mac and use Apple Intelligence to access Writing Tools for summaries and other features.